rvuyyuru2/Kokoro-FastAPI/CONTRIBUTING.md

 2. Tests:
 - Runs in Docker with CPU PyTorch
 - Includes coverage reporting
-- Has 5-minute timeout protection
+- Has some timeout protection so I don't burn out too many build minutes

 ## Branch Structure